Upheaval, Collapse and Change

 "When I returned from the War, I brought back home with me my experiences at the front; out of them I built my National Socialist community."

-Bulgaria signs an armistice with the Allies, 29th September 1918
+Bulgaria signs the Armistice of Salonica, 29th September 1918

-On September 29, 1918, Bulgaria signed an armistice with the Allied powers, marking a significant turning point in the First World War.
+On the 29th September 1918, Bulgaria signed an armistice with the Allied powers, marking a significant turning point in the First World War.

 The signing of the armistice was the culmination of a series of military defeats and political turmoil that led to Bulgaria’s withdrawal from the Central Powers alliance, which had included Germany, Austria-Hungary, and the Ottoman Empire.